 How to Check Windows Memory Diagnostic Results: Interpreting the Results

-After the Windows memory diagnostic results, you’ll receive one of two messages: no errors detected or hardware errors detected.
+After the Windows Memory Diagnostic results, you’ll receive one of two messages: no errors detected or hardware errors detected.

-Let’s go through each of them:Â
+Let’s go through each of them:

 No Errors Detected